Return of volatility brings currency funds a welcome windfall

 And an index of global currency managers' performance, the Parker Global Strategies CMI-C Index, posted a 2.63 percent rise in September, its biggest monthly gain in 10 years.
 The index has lost money in four out of the last five years.

-Currency funds, which make up just a tiny proportion of the $70 trillion (43.36 trillion pounds) asset management universe, bet on the direction of exchange rates.
+Currency funds, which make up just a tiny proportion of the $70 trillion asset management universe, bet on the direction of exchange rates.
 But currency movements must be decisive enough to enable investors to ride trends and make decent returns.

 "Higher volatility gives you the opportunity to capture dislocations in the market, between what the market is pricing and what the fundamentals are telling you," said Ugo Lancioni, head of currency management at investment firm Neuberger Berman.